-The relevance of this KPI is considered high because it reflects 100% of Enel's capital spending plan for 2023-25 and 2024-2026, and the alignment with EU taxonomy is a necessary tool to support companies in their transition to climate neutrality and a sustainable economy.
+The relevance of this KPI is considered high because it reflects 100% of Enel's capital spending plan for 2023-2025, 2024-2026 and 2025-2027, and the alignment with the EU taxonomy is a necessary tool to support companies in their transition to climate neutrality and a sustainable economy.
+Activities are considered aligned with the EU Taxonomy, if they meet the defined substantial contribution criteria for the relevant environmental objective and meet all relevant Do-No-Significant-Harm and the minimum social safeguards criteria.
+For Enel, EU Taxonomy-aligend activities include the expansion of renewable energy production and storage capacities, investments in the distribution networks that meet the required carbon-intensity threshold of maximum 100 gCO2eq/kWh, and various measures to improve energy efficiency.

-The magnitude of the SPTs related to KPI 5, which reflects their ambition, is considered significant based on a combination of benchmarking approaches.
-The SPT5 ambition of achieving a minimum of 80% EU Taxonomy-aligned CAPEX in 2023-25 and 2024-2026, demonstrates a trend consistent with the issuer's performance over the last two years, and guarantees continuous and substantial investments aligned with the EU taxonomy until 2026.
+The magnitude of the SPTs related to KPI 5, which reflects their ambition, is considered moderate based on a combination of benchmarking approaches.
+The SPTs' ambition of achieving a minimum of 80% EU Taxonomy-aligned CAPEX in 2023-2025, 2024-2026 and 2025-2027, demonstrates continuous and substantial investments aligned with the EU taxonomy until 2027.
+However, the achievement of the defined SPTs is not subject to an increase of the share of CAPEX aligned with the EU Taxonomy from the levels reported in the past three years (2021: 82.0%, 2022: 81.9%, 2023: 84.8%).

 Since January 2023, large financial and non-financial companies that fall within the scope of the Non-Financial Reporting Directive must report their company KPIs (turnover, capital spending and operating expenses) and not just their taxonomy-eligible activities.
 Given the adoption of the EU Taxonomy Regulation (2020/852) in June 2020 and the publication of the Climate Delegated Act in 2021, Enel is among the early adopters of the mandatory reporting requirements for EU taxonomy alignment by reporting since 2021.
-For 2022, Enel reported 82% of its capital spending to be aligned with EU taxonomy, which is somewhat lower than the 90%-99% reported by the wider utilities sector's top performers but note that differences in the underlying asset basis exist.
-We acknowledge, that Enel is among the few companies that have committed to forward-looking minimum capital spending alignment targets.
+We consider Enel's 2023 share of capital spending aligned with the EU Taxonomy of 84.8% to be below the levels of top performers of the wider utilities sector, which report shares of EU Taxonomy-aligned capital spending of over 90% to 99%.
+Although we note that Enel's absolute EU Taxonomy-aligned capital spending is high and that differences in the asset bases may in parts impair comparability, the defined SPTs do not indicate increased shares of EU Taxonomy-aligned capital spending until 2027.
+The minimum 80% alignment threshold over the 2025-2027 period suggests that Enel will remain in line with the sector average and substantially below the levels that top performers in the sector report today.
+However, we acknowledge that Enel is among the few companies that have committed to forward-looking minimum capital spending alignment targets.